- ACRONYMS AND DEFINITIONS

 - Suicidal thoughts and behavior

 - In placebo-controlled trials, the incidence of suicidal thoughts and behaviors in patients ≤ 24 years old was higher in antidepressant-treated patients than in placebo-treated patients.
-In absolute terms, there were 14 additional cases of suicidality per 1000 patients treated among those younger than 18 years old and 5 additional cases per 1000 patients treated among 18 to 24 year olds.
+In absolute terms, there were 14 additional cases of suicidality per 1000 patients treated among those younger than 18 years old and 5 additional cases per 1000 patients treated among 18 to 24-year-olds.
 There were no suicides in any of the pediatric trials.

 - Seizures and epilepsy

-- Opiate pain medication
+- Acute pain control

 - Surgery / Procedures